-The Clery Act requires the distribution of an Annual Security and Fire Safety Report (ASFSR) to all current faculty, staff, and students, and notice of its availability to prospective students, faculty, and staff.
-The ASFSR includes statistics for the previous three years concerning reported crimes that occurred on campus, in certain off- campus buildings or property owned or controlled by Coker University, and on public property within or immediately adjacent to and accessible from the campus.
+The Clery Act requires the distribution of an Annual Security and Fire Safety Report (ASR) to all current faculty, staff, and students, and notice of its availability to prospective students, faculty, and staff.
+The ASR includes statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by Coker University, and on public property within or immediately adjacent to and accessible from the campus.
 This report includes all crimes reported to the Office of Campus Safety, regardless of the ultimate disposition of the reported crime.
 The report also includes institutional policies concerning campus security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and fires in campus residential buildings.
-Annually in the Fall semester, this report is distributed via email to all students and employees and posted on the following Coker University webpages: Human Resources, Admissions, and Campus Safety.
+This report is distributed annually in the fall semester via email annually to all students and employees and posted on the following Coker University webpages: Human Resources, Admissions, and Campus Safety.